-Within the students qualitive free text comments a consistent theme of improved 3D visualisation and geospatial understanding was often stated for the VFT relative to a traditional fieldtrip.
-Student comments included "I thought the VFT was much better for the regional context as well as 3D thinking", "being able to see things in 3D and from a bird's eye view was very useful", and "the ability to maneuverer through different scales (quickly) and around the outcrop to different angles was excellent and not possible on a normal fieldtrip".
+Within the students' qualitative free-text comments, a consistent theme of improved 3D visualization and geospatial understanding was often stated for the VFT relative to a traditional field trip.
+Student comments included "I thought the VFT was much better for the regional context as well as 3D thinking", "being able to see things in 3D and from a bird's eye view was very useful" and "the ability to manoeuvre through different scales (quickly) and around the outcrop to different angles was excellent and not possible on a normal field trip".
 Students also self-reported that they believed the learning outcomes were met, with comments including "definitely think the learning outcomes were achieved" and "I don't think there were many learning objectives that could be hit any better".
-However, some students expressed that they believed they would have learnt more on traditional fieldwork, with comments including "VFTs cannot fully replace learnings from the field such as small sedimentary structures".
-Generally, the free text comments reflected the students opinion that the VFT is not a better experience than a traditional field, which is in line with the quantitative results.
-However, many stated an integration of the two (VFT and tradition fieldtrip) would be beneficial to their learning.
+However, some students expressed that they believed they would have learnt more on traditional fieldwork, with comments including "VFTs cannot fully replace learning from the field such as small sedimentary structures".
+Generally, the free-text comments reflected the students opinion that the VFT is not a better experience than a traditional field trip, which is in line with the quantitative results.
+However, many stated an integration of the two (VFT and tradition field trip) would be beneficial to their learning.

-8.2 Implications for Future Geological Fieldtrips
+8.2 Implications for future geological field trips

-The COVID-19 global pandemic has increased the demand and interest in VFTs, leading to rapid developments in the creation of virtual fieldtrips to numerous locations globally by a myriad of authors.
-While traditional fieldtrips remain the foundation of many geology degrees, we argue there is a key role for VFTs beyond COVID-19 for several reasons.
+The COVID-19 global pandemic has increased the demand and interest in VFTs, leading to rapid developments in the creation of virtual field trips to numerous locations globally by a myriad of authors.
+While traditional field trips remain the foundation of many geology degrees, we argue there is a key role for VFTs beyond COVID-19 for several reasons.
 Firstly, students self-reported an increased 3D and geospatial understanding within the VFT, compared to their experience of traditional fieldwork.
 Secondly, it is noted that many of the negative aspects of VFTs have the potential to be significantly mitigated by running VFTs in person within a classroom environment.
-This is illustrated by the positive increase in learning and enjoyment expressed by the students of the Utah 2021 VFT, where over half the class was able to join on-campus from the course's designated computer room.
-With the whole class and staff located on-campus we would anticipate further improvement in perceptions, facilitated by peer-to-peer and staff-student interactions taking place in person.
+This is illustrated by the positive increase in learning and enjoyment expressed by the students of the Utah 2021 VFT, where over half the class was able to join on campus from the course's designated computer room.
+With the whole class and staff located on campus, we would anticipate further improvement in perceptions, facilitated by peerto-peer and staff-student interactions taking place in person.
 Additional benefits would include an equal distribution of IT equipment and WiFi speeds, and easier detection of students who require further assistance.

 Ultimately, a blend of traditional fieldwork with VFTs, specifically virtual outcrop, would further reduce the disadvantages of VFTs.
-Other studies have reported similar findings with VFTs implemented as a supplement to traditional fieldwork (Litherland and Stott, 2012; Peat and Taylor, 2005), including a preview and/or preparation to fieldwork, during fieldwork, or a post fieldwork overview (Hesthammer et al., 2002; Çaliskan, 2011).
-Within this contribution an average of 53.1% of students agreed they learnt material during the VFT that they would likely have not during a traditional fieldtrip.
+Other studies have reported similar findings with VFTs implemented as a supplement to traditional fieldwork (Litherland and Stott, 2012; Peat and Taylor, 2005), including a preview and/or preparation to fieldwork, during fieldwork or a post fieldwork overview (Hesthammer et al., 2002; Çaliskan, 2011).
+Within this contribution, an average of 53.1 % of students agreed that they learnt material during the VFT that they would likely not have learnt during a traditional field trip.
 This further illustrates the potential scope for future implementation of VFTs, particularly during the likely digital alteration in the global working structure, with the many corporations and businesses encouraging at-home working into the future.

-9. Conclusions
+9 Conclusions